Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: System model.

-\paragraph{Heavy-Traffic Regime} We are interested in the stationary distribution of the flow count process in the heavy-traffic regime.
-Specifically, we consider a sequence of systems with the arrival rate vectors approaching the boundary of the capacity region.
+\paragraph{Heavy-traffic regime.} We are interested in the stationary distribution of the flow count process in the heavy-traffic regime.
+Specifically, we consider a sequence of systems with the arrival rate vectors approaching the boundary of the capacity region. {Here the capacity region refers to the interior of the set that consists of all the arrival rate vectors such that the system is stable under some policy}.
 Let the systems be indexed by a nonnegative parameter $\epsilon$, which represents how far away the arrival rate vector is from the boundary of the system capacity.
 Smaller $\epsilon$ means closer to the boundary and $\epsilon=0$ means on the boundary.
 The precise definition of $\epsilon$ will be given later.
 For clarity, we append the superscript $^{(\epsilon)}$ to the quantities that depend on $\epsilon$ in the $\epsilon$-th system.
 We say a quantity is a \emph{constant} if it does not depend on either the system state or $\epsilon$.
 Our goal is to analyze the flow counts in steady state for each system and then look at how they scale in the heavy-traffic regime where $\epsilon\to 0^+$.

 Now we specify how the systems are parameterized by $\epsilon$.
 Consider an arrival rate vector $\bm{\lambda}^{(0)}$ on the boundary of the capacity region.
 We assume that in the $\epsilon$-th system, the arrival rate vector is given by $\bm{\lambda}^{(\epsilon)}=(1-\epsilon)\bm{\lambda}^{(0)}$.
 Let $\satlinks\subseteq \mathcal{L}$ denote the set of critically loaded links under the arrival rate vector $\bm{\lambda}^{(0)}$, i.e.,